-Poster Requirements
+e-Poster Requirements

-During the semester in which the student is registered for PBHL7800, it is mandatory that the student present a poster of the capstone project during the designated poster presentation day towards the end of the semester.
-Generally, this presentation day occurs during the university's published reading day.
+During the semester in which the student is registered for PBHL7800, it is mandatory that the student present an electronic poster (e-Poster) of the capstone project during the designated presentation day towards the end of the semester.
+Generally, this presentation day occurs during the university's published reading day (last day of class in summer terms).
 The student is encouraged to invite his/her advisor and all readers to the presentation.
-It is up to the student to create, print, and present the poster on this day, and the quality of the poster is included as a portion of the capstone project.
+It is up to the student to create, print, and present the e-poster on this day, and the quality of the e-poster is included as a portion of the capstone project.

 Any absences are considered an incomplete for the PBHL7800 course and the student will be required to fulfill the requirements in a subsequent semester.
-The College of Public Health is available to print posters by appointment, though the student is welcome to print at any external location.
-Read below for poster and printing instructions.